Mike Ruiz: Early life

 Ruiz, who is of French Canadian and Spanish Filipino ancestry, was born in Montreal in 1964, but raised in Repentigny, Quebec, Canada.
 He was one of three sons born to Francoise and Anthony Ruiz.
 He moved to the United States at age 20 to pursue a career in the entertainment industry.
 After modeling for a decade he moved to Los Angeles to study acting.
 In 1997, Ruiz appeared in the independent film Latin Boys Go to Hell.
-In 2002 he moved from Los Angeles into an old friends (Peel & Tracy James) SOHO apartment in New York City to pursue his career in photography.
+In 2002 he moved from Los Angeles into an old friend's (Peel & Tracy James) SOHO apartment in New York City to pursue his career in photography.
 Mike was then able to establish a new agent in NYC which propelled his career forward as a photographer.

 Career

 Photography

 At the age of 28 Ruiz began in the field of photography.
 "I found a camera under my Christmas tree and within minutes, I was obsessed.
 I began shooting everything in sight.
 I taught myself the intricate mechanics of the camera but it was several years before I realized that I could actually make a living with my work‚" Ruiz was quoted as saying.
 Presently based in New Jersey, Ruiz is known for celebrity and fashion photography.

 His work has appeared in numerous American and international magazines such as Vanity Fair, Flaunt, Condé Nast Traveler, Interview, Paper, Citizen K, Dazed and Confused, Arena, Italian Elle, Spanish and Brazilian Vogue and was a contributor to Dolce & Gabbana's Hollywood book and Iman's The Beauty of Color beauty book.
 He photographed the album cover for Kelly Clarkson's All I Ever Wanted.

+Ruiz is the photographer, creative director and co-owner of PhotoBook magazine.